 Art.
-8 - Team Registration
+7 - Team Registration

-- Registration for the Competition will open at 12:00 Central European Time (CET) on 1 October 2011. - b.
-Each team can for register online via the Organisation's Competition website.

-c.
-The deadline for registration is at 23.59 CET on 31 October 2011.
+- a.
+Registration for the Competition will open at on 3 September 2013. - b.
+Each team can for register online via the Organisation's Competition website. - c.
+The extended deadline for registration is at 1 November 2013 at 12:00 p.m (EST).
 A team cannot register after this date.
+Depending upon the number of teams registered, late registration may be allowed.

 Art.
-9 - Team Identification
+8 - Team Identification

 - a.
-In the interest of fairness and objectivity, each team shall be assigned an anonymous number upon their registration. - b.
+In the interest of fairness and objectivity, each team shall be assigned an anonymous number prior to submission of their memorials. - b.
 This number will be emailed to each team by the Organisation. - c.
 This number becomes the team's identifier throughout the Competition.

 Art.
-10 - Registration Fee
+9 - Registration Fee